hotwired/hotwire-native-site/_source/overview/03_path_configuration.md

 }
 ```

-`settings` contains App-level configuration.
-These settings can be read when the *path configuration* is first loaded; common use cases include feature-flags, ActionCable configuration, or custom app information.
+`settings` contains app-level configuration items.
+These settings can be read when the *path configuration* is first loaded; common use cases include feature-flags or custom app information that you want to control remotely.

 `rules` contains entries that define navigation within the Hotwire app.
-Each entry contains regex used to identify URLs and then apply the outlined behavior on navigation.
-In the follwoing example, all URLs that match regex `/new$` will open up in a modal screen instead of being pushed into the navigation stack.
+Each entry contains regex patterns used to identify URLs and then apply the specified behavior on navigation.
+In the following example, all URLs that match regex `/new$` will open up in a modal screen instead of being pushed onto the default navigation stack.

 ```json
 {